jasmincaba/Udacity-Data-Analyst-Nanodegree/project5/readme.md

 ## Summary of Findings

 > Summarize all of your findings from your exploration here, whether you plan on bringing them into your explanatory presentation or not.
+- There are some outliers on duration distribution and  we should limit x axis values to 60 minutes.
+- Distribution is right skewed

 ## Key Insights for Presentation